 Clinical Trials and Clinical Research - Provides an interface between clinical care and scientific research for a range of conditions that affect the brain, nerve and muscle.

 Genomic Medicine - Uses models to unlock the mechanisms causing nerve and muscle disorders to inform evidence-based therapies.
 Translates the latest innovations in genomics to provide families with a precise genetic diagnosis and identify novel genes causing disease.

 Epilepsy and Movement disorders - Explores clinical care and research in complex epilepsy, epilepsy genetics and epilepsy surgery, and in movement disorders undertakes research in Tourette Syndrome and genetic dystonia.
 This includes collaboration in gene discovery projects and deep brain stimulation.

 Neurofibromatosis Type 1 (NF1) - Focuses on the cognitive, psychosocial and learning aspects of children and adolescents with NF1.

 Neuropathy - Aims to improve the lives of children with Charcot-Marie-Tooth disease through effective clinical trials.

 Gait Lab - The Paediatric Gait Analysis Laboratory is a large clinical research space where clinicians and researchers can assess the function and physical capacity of children who are participating in research projects and clinic trials.

 The research team

-To find out more about the research group members, please click on the links below to be directed to the Kids Neuroscience website.
+To find out more about the research group members, please visit the Kids Neuroscience Centre website here.